 Good agents will deploy honed negotiating skills throughout the process and therefore tend to get more for your house than you would on your own – so much more that, even after paying their commissions, it’s very likely you will take home more money at closing.

 They get more by marketing your home on the multiple listing service, incentivizing other agents to bring buyers, commissioning professional photos, and implementing a number of other marketing strategies, including everything from online advertising to good old-fashioned phone calls.
-REALTORS® and real estate agents absorb the cost of many things into their commission, including paid online advertising, professional photos, staffing for showings and open houses, printing flyers and other promotional materials, and a litany of other costs too numerous to list.
+REALTORS® and real estate agents absorb the cost of many things into their commission, including paid online advertising, professional photos, staffing for showings and open houses, printing flyers and other promotional materials, and a litany of other costs of selling a house too numerous to list.

 How do you find the right agent?
 We recommend working with a member of the National Association of REALTORS® who holds the designation of Seller Representative Specialist.